ddc-nmhsd/ng-codebreakers-starter-GKephart/README.md

       * [Example click event binding](https://github.com/ddc-nmhsd/ng-codebreakers-starter-GKephart/blob/42e22de478d73d98c96d5ea0940686fb6dc1ce23/ng/src/app/codes/codes.component.html#L71-L73)
 ## Instructions
 ### Overview
-* Now that you have had a walk through of How to wire a component it's time to enforce what you have learned through implementing a detailed view page for a specific code and creating a service for interacting with guesses on the server.
+* Now that you have had a walk through of how to wire a component, it's time to enforce what you have learned through implementing a detailed view page for a specific code and creating a service for interacting with guesses on the server.
 ### Objectives
 #### Create a Guesses Service in `/ng/src/app/shared/services/guess.service.ts`